julienfdev/discord-autokick-bot/README.md

 # discord-autokick-bot

-A Node.js Discord bot which kicks anyone who doesn't introduce himself within a set delay, it grants access to the whole server once the user has reacted to the rules of the server
+A Node.js Discord bot which kicks anyone who doesn't introduce himself within a set delay, it grants access to the whole server once the user has reacted to the rules of the server.
+It also features a fully functional command handler

 ## Prerequisites